Lake George New York

 This spirit is a powerful force that does negative things to the living.

 A docent, Richard, dresses in a British uniform when he comes to work at the fort.
-Recently, when he was by the cannon in the lobby, he heard a disembodied voice call his name.

 Then, an unseen presence tripped him and shoved him all the way across the lobby to the other side of the room.

-People on ghost tours have been shoved down in the Western Casement area.
+People on ghost tours have been shoved down in the western casement area.

 An Unwelcome Guest